knative/docs/docs/eventing/samples/apache-camel-source/README.md

 kubectl apply -f source_timer.yaml
 ```

-We will verify that the published message was sent to the Knative eventing
+Verify that the published events were sent into the Knative eventing
-system by looking at the downstream of the `CamelSource`.
+system by looking at what is downstream of the `CamelSource`.

 ```shell
 kubectl logs --selector serving.knative.dev/service=camel-event-display -c user-container
 ```